Southern Front (Soviet Union): First Formation

-After the German invasion, the Southern Front was re-created on June 25, 1941 from the forces in the Moscow and Odessa Military Districts, and included the 9th Army.
+After the German invasion, the Southern Front was re-created on June 25, 1941 from the forces in the Moscow and Odessa Military Districts, and included the 9th and 28th Armies.
 From July 1941 the 44th Fighter Aviation Division was part of the Front's air forces.
 It was commanded by General Ivan V. Tiulenev from June 1941 to August 1941.
 Lieutenant General Dmitri I. Ryabyshev took over on 30 August 1941 and held command until 5 October, when Colonel General Yakov Cherevichenko took command, until December 1941.
 During 1941 the Front fought in the border battles in the southern Ukraine, defended Odessa, and then conducted the defense and successful counteroffensive at Rostov-on-Don.

 Lieutenant General Rodion Ia.
 Malinovsky arrived in December and held the reins until July 1942.
 In 1942 the Front took part in the Donbass, Barvenko-Lozovaia, and Voronezh-Stalingrad (Volgograd) operations.
 According to Glantz and Bonn, the Front then suffered a notable failure at the Second Battle of Kharkov.
 The Front received additional forces from the (disbanded) Southwestern Front on July 12, 1942 and was formally disbanded on July 28, 1942, with the forces transferred to the North Caucasus Front.